NeagDolph/Personal-Blog-Site/content/post/creating-ecommerce-scraper-part-1/index.md

 ### Approach 1: Pass it all to an LLM (again)

-My first instinct again was to just pass the entire HTML of each product page to an LLM and ask it to extract products.
+Hammer, nail, yada yada, my first instinct again was to just pass the entire HTML of each PLP to an LLM and ask it to extract the products.

 ```python
 def extract_products_naive(url):